braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/zeotap/symphony.md

 ![][2]

-The screenshot shows that various attributes come under different sections of the user dashboard within Braze.
+Various attributes come under different sections of the user dashboard within Braze.
 - The **Profile** tab contains the user attributes.
 - The **Custom Attributes** tab contains the custom attributes defined by the user.
 - The **Custom Events** tab contains the custom event defined by the user.